 Working capital is the amount by which the value of a company's current assets exceeds its current liabilities.
-Also called net working capital.
-Sometimes the term "working capital" is used as synonym for "current assets" but more frequently as "net working capital", i.e. the amount of current assets that is in excess of current liabilities.
-Working capital is frequently used to measure a firm's ability to meet current obligations.
-It measures how much in liquid assets a company has available to build its business.
+Also known as net working capital.
+Sometimes the term "working capital" is used as a synonym for "current assets", but more often it is used as "net working capital", i.e. the amount of current assets in excess of current liabilities.
+Working capital is often used to measure a company's ability to meet current obligations.
+It measures how much liquid assets a company has available to build its business.

 Working capital is a common measure of a company's liquidity, efficiency, and overall health.

-Decisions relating to working capital and short term financing are referred to as working capital management.
-These involve managing the relationship between an entity's short-term assets ( inventories, accounts receivable, cash) and its short-term liabilities.
+Decisions related to working capital and short-term financing are referred to as working capital management.
+It involves managing the relationship between a company's short-term assets ( inventories, accounts receivable, cash) and its short-term liabilities.